 The parties must lodge a paper “Chambers” copy of any filing with exhibits or attachments unless another format makes more sense (such as for spreadsheets, pictures, or exhibits that are better lodged electronically).
 Paper copies must be printed on both sides and three-hole punched, and they must be the electronically filed copies with the PACER/ECF-generated header (with the case number, docket number, date, and ECF page number).
 Exhibits must be tabbed.

 Parties do not need to submit copies of certificates of service, certificates of interested entities or persons, consents or declinations to the court’s jurisdiction, stipulations that do not require a court order (see Civil Local Rule 6-1), or notices of appearance or substitution of counsel.
 Please read Civil

 Local Rule 79-5 regarding the requirements for filing documents under seal and providing copies.

 450 Golden Gate Ave, 16th Floor

 About Magistrate Judge Laurel Beeler

-United States Magistrate Judge Laurel Beeler was appointed in 2010.
-She has presided as a trial and settlement judge over hundreds of civil cases, including intellectual property, employment, civil
+United States Magistrate Judge Laurel D. Beeler was appointed in 2010 to the Northern District of California.
+She has presided as a trial and settlement judge over hundreds of civil cases, including intellectual-property, employment, civil-rights, and commercial disputes.

 Judge Beeler graduated with honors from the University of Washington School of Law, where she was Order of the Coif and an Articles Editor on the Washington Law Review.
 She received her A.B. with honors from Bowdoin College.